OpenBoon/OpenBoon/applications/wallet/frontend/README.md

 http://localhost:3000, where every API call will be mocked instead of going to the network.
 This is very convenient when you are working on some UI code for instance, and don't want to bother having to log in and authenticate every time your session ends.
-It should also allow to work offline.
+It should also allow you to work offline.

 #### Local Mode